Divyasree23/my_python_code/README.md

 everydaytask/day16: concatenate lists with numeric ranges using list comprehensions.

 everydaytask/day17: calculate the least common multiple (LCM) with n list values.

+everydaytask/day18: i)give string of words in reverse order(complete string) ii) print strings of words in reverse of words in string